 Jog Falls, Karnataka - A Travel guide

-Jog Falls is the second-highest plunge waterfall in India (the first being Nohkalikai Falls in Cherrapunji, Meghalaya), with a drop of 830 feet.
+Jog Falls in Karnataka is the second-highest plunge waterfall in India (the first being Nohkalikai Falls in Cherrapunji, Meghalaya), with a drop of 830 feet.
 It is by far the best waterfall we have been to.
 The mighty waterfall compelled us to think that the water and rocks have so much persistence that they keep working uninterruptedly all day long.
-In this article, you will find complete information to travel to Jog Falls, guidance on how to reach, description of the various viewpoints of Jog Falls, places to see nearby Jog Falls and places to stay near Jog Falls in Karnataka.
-If you plan to travel to Jog Falls, Karnataka you can easily combine it with trips to Gokarna and Places to visit near Gokarna.
+In this article, you will find complete information to travel to Jog Falls, guidance on how to reach, understand various viewpoints to best capture these majestic waterfalls, places to see nearby Jog Falls, and places to stay.
+If you plan to travel to Jog Falls, Karnataka, you can easily combine it with trips to Gokarna and Places to visit near Gokarna.

-Jog Falls is tucked amongst natural setting in the Western Ghats of India in the northern part of state of Karnataka.
+Jog Falls is tucked amongst natural settings in the Western Ghats of India in the northern part of the state of Karnataka.
 It falls in the Sagara taluka of Shimoga district.
-Jog Falls is formed by the waters of Sharavathi river which originates at a place called Ambuthirtha in Karnataka state.
+Jog waterfalls is formed by the waters of the Sharavathi river, which originates at a place called Ambuthirtha in Karnataka state.
 From this point, the Sharavathi river flows north-westerly for about 130 kilometres to join the Arabian Sea at Honnavar in the Uttara Kannada district.
-On its way, the water of the river drops down from a height of 830 feet forming Jog Falls.
+On its way, the water of the river drops down from a height of 830 feet, forming Jog Falls.

 Checkout other articles which will help you plan a trip around Jog Falls in Karnataka - India: